 This feature is more interesting than it seems at first glance.
 Especially when thinking about analog divers’ watches, we immediately imagine a uni-directional rotating minute bezel.
 And we’re right in doing so because ISO 6425 requires that a divers’ watch is “equipped with a diving time indicator (e.g. rotating bezel, digital display, or other).”
 It also has to be “protected against inadvertent handling,” so the unidirectional bezel perfectly fits this job.
 Another requirement here — “clear markings indicating every 5 minutes” — normally doesn’t cause a problem either.

 A resolution of one minute or better over at least 60 minutes

 Another well-known example of a bezel without a full 60-minute indication is the Rolex Submariner.
-Then again, Rolex doesn’t promise compliancy with ISO 6425.
+Then again, Rolex doesn’t promise compliance with ISO 6425.
 The newer Sea-Dweller and Deepsea have minutes all around the bezel, though.
-The bezel on the Oris Divers Sixty-Five does as well, although the brand doesn’t mention compliance with ISO either.
+The bezel on the Oris Divers Sixty-Five also does, although the brand doesn’t mention compliance with ISO either.
 This could be because it does not meet other ISO requirements.